 Steve was also a founding board member of the Independent Feature Project.
 In the first phase of his career, he produced a number of independent feature films.

 Steve founded Chelsea Pictures in 1987; Chelsea pioneered the use of feature and documentary directors in commercial production.

 Under Chelsea’s banner Wax produced the feature film Unmade Beds.
 He also exec-produced the Oscar Nominated short film, Killing Joe, and the Emmy-nominated documentary Following Sean.

-Steve is also a member of the Agency Advisory Board of the Interactive Agency Bureau, as well as Board Chairman of Issue Project Room, the landmark experimental theater in Brooklyn.
+Steve is now a partner at The Cooke Wax Partnership, a two year old agency that combines brand strategy with social marketing.
+Among Cooke Wax’s clients are IMAX, United Way of NYC, Libertine drinks and TmaxSoft.
+He's also a member of the Agency Advisory Board of the Interactive Agency Bureau, and a longstanding board member of Issue Project Room, the landmark experimental theater in Brooklyn.

 Chief Revenue Officer

 Nada Stirratt serves as chief revenue officer and executive vice president for Acxiom.
 In this role, Nada leads all of the client-facing areas of the business including field, account management and consulting across the globe.